molvqingtai/resreq/README.md

   })
 }
 ```
+> **Warning**

-Note: Req & Res extends from [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request) and [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response); to create a new request and response in the middleware, use Req & Res
+> Req & Res extends from [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request) and [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response); to create a new request and response in the middleware, use Req & Res

 ### Interfaces